CUCSGSA/handbook/events/README.md

   * 4imprints is a nice vendor for this stuff.
   * While ordering swag, keep in mind that bulk orders are cheaper.

-  ### General Event Planning Philosophy

-  * Less can be more.
-Sometimes two events per semester can have better attendance than the aggregate of a weekly event throughout the entire semester.
-  * If an event has previously been held, and has had issues with attendence, the event should be critically examined to see if holding the event again is a good use of CSGSA resources.
-Let's learn from the past!
-  * Planning all events at the beginning of the year is the best way to ensure events are sprinkled evenly throughout the year and to avoid schedule conflicts.
-  * Do NOT promise anyone anything (swag, food, etc.) unless you already have it ordered.
-  * Word of mouth can be the most effective way to promote events.
-  * When planning an event, make sure to ask yourself, "What does this event provide that other events on campus do not already provide?"